isc-projects/bind9/doc/notes/notes-current.rst

   an optional ``tls`` option which specifies either a previously configured ``tls`` statement or ``ephemeral``.
 [GL #2392]

-- ``named`` now has initial support for DNS-over-HTTP(S).
-Both encrypted (via TLS) and unencrypted HTTP/2 connections are supported.
+- ``named`` now supports DNS-over-HTTPS (DoH).
+Both TLS-encrypted and unencrypted HTTP/2 connections are supported (the latter may be used to offload encryption to other software).

-  The latter are mostly there for debugging/troubleshooting purposes and for the means of encryption offloading to third-party software (as might be desirable in some environments to aid in TLS certificates management).
-[GL !4566]
+  Note that there is no client-side support for HTTPS as yet; this will be added to ``dig`` in a future release.
+[GL #1144]

 Removed Features
 ~~~~~~~~~~~~~~~~